top of page

 Krista Richey bag.jpg

 In this group guild members will explore transforming rectangular textiles that come off their looms into clothing, tote bags, and home accessories.
 All levels of sewing expertise are welcome.
 We will share ideas and patterns and offer encouragement for individual projects.
-The group will be led by Cathy Barnes and will meet once every three months either on zoom or in person.

 Heading 6